clarkeustaquio/Cinema-Django/README.md

 Stripe checkout is customized with additional images for better look in checkout.

 If payment is successful, ticket receipt is sent into user's email address.
-And logged the ticket on the user's history.
+And logged the ticket onto user's history.

 # FrontEnd
 For the design Bootstrap4 is used.